Tiberriver256/azure-devops-node-api/project-management/task-tracking/taylor_todo.md

 2. Ensure all our documentation changes are committed to git with descriptive commit messages
 3. Create a branching strategy for future documentation work
 4. Update the README files to reflect the new organization

 ---

+## MORGAN'S FEEDBACK ON IMPLEMENTATION PLANS (2023-06-15)

+Taylor, based on our latest review of the project documentation and GitHub hosting constraints, I'd like you to focus on the following priorities:

+1. **Split-View Approach**: Your split-view approach for complex API documentation is an excellent solution to our GitHub hosting limitations.
+We should formalize this as a distinct task (Task 9) and implement it across all complex API clients.

+2. **GitHub Optimization**: We need to adapt all our documentation approaches to work within GitHub's markdown constraints, particularly for Tasks 33 (Searchable Documentation) and 34 (Cross-Reference System).

+3. **Timeline Adjustments**: I've updated the implementation timeline to reflect these changes.
+Phase 1 is now extended to Weeks 1-6 to give us more time to develop and test the split-view approach.

+4. **Collaboration Sessions**: Please schedule collaboration sessions with Jordan and Casey to review the templates you've created, particularly the new troubleshooting guide template.
+Their input will be valuable before we propagate these templates across all API clients.

+As we've discussed, the split-view approach will require additional work, but it's essential for delivering high-quality documentation within our GitHub constraints.
+Let's prioritize completing it and ensuring it works well for all complex API components.

+---